 - 3.1 Draw a diagram of all forces acting on each cart when they collide.
 Which forces will influence the total P and KE most? - 3.2 In our experiment, can we achieve a completely elastic collision? a completely inelastic collision? - 3.3 In an inelastic collision in a closed system, can some of the total momentum be lost?
 Some of the kinetic energy? - 3.4 In an elastic collision in a closed system, can some of the total momentum be lost?
-Some of the kinetic energy be lost? - 3.5 What tables should you make in your lab book for writing down your original data? - 3.6 Extra Credit: Find a formula for $D_K(\%)$ as a function of x, 'as suggested in the end of section 2.6 . - 3.7 If kinetic energy is lost, where does it go?
+Some of the kinetic energy be lost? - 3.5 Extra Credit: Find a formula for $D_K(\%)$ as a function of x, 'as suggested in the end of section 2.6 . - 3.6 If kinetic energy is lost, where does it go?
 Does conservation of energy apply?